 Your employers may also have to consider whether it adds additional legal obligations to their compliance requirements if you are physically in another country while carrying out the work.

-None of these issues are insurmountable but need to be carefully weighed up when considering a move that involves cross-border commuting.
+None of these issues are insurmountable but they need to be carefully weighed up when considering a move that involves cross-border commuting.

-A Matter of Currency
+A matter of currency

 Would you like to wake up one day and receive a sudden pay rise?
 Of course.
 How about doing the same work but getting paid less?
 Not so good…